-How does the admissions process work at AV?
+How does the admissions process work at AMADEUS?

 Please visit our page Admissions Procedure for a more detailed description of our admissions procedure.

-How do I know if my child can be accepted into AV?
+How do I know if my child can be accepted into AMADEUS?

-Please refer to our Admissions Policy to find out more about the admissions requirements at AV.
+Please refer to our Admissions Policy to find out more about the admissions requirements at AMADEUS.

-What is the tuition for studying at AV?
+What is the tuition for studying at AMADEUS?

 A comprehensive list of our school fees can be found on this page.